 Myrtle Beach is a top golf destination and with over 80 award-winning courses, white sandy beaches, and a mild year-round climate – it truly is a golfer’s paradise.
-The courses along the Grand Strand were designed by golf legends including Nicklaus, Palmer and Norman, have hosted many prestigious golf tournaments, and gained yearly recognition by Golf Digest.
+The courses along the Grand Strand were designed by golf legends including Nicklaus, Palmer and Norman, and have hosted many prestigious golf tournaments and gained yearly recognition by Golf Digest.
 But for those beginner golfers that can still count how many times they’ve teed up a golf ball, don’t let all the accolades and fame keep you from experiencing why golf is so popular in Myrtle Beach.

 While some golf courses are more intricately designed and challenging than others, there is a course for all ages and skill levels along the Grand Strand.
 Here’s a list of the ‘Top 5 Beginner Golf Courses in Myrtle Beach’ where you should book a tee time if you’re aiming to improve your golf game.

 Tupelo Bay Golf Center